 Water level is also measured at station PSM000342 and PSM000344.
 At PSM000342 water level is measured in lake Jämsen and at station PSM000344 in lake Plittorpsgöl.
-All measurements are in elevation system RT90-RHB70.
-At station PSM000342 Jämsen daily fluctuations in water level has occurred since the beginning of the measuring period.
-These fluctuations could not be explained as evaporation since they do not occur from station start.
-To check if there were any malfunctions in the existing water level instrument, another one was placed close to the first one by SKB.
-One month of data records from the extra instrument indicated that there was some kind of malfunction in the existing instrument.
-The instrument was replaced by FDS Mätteknik AB 2008-08-06 and in connection to this a small correction was made.
-No other corrections of data during the period has been made.
+All measurements are in plane system RT90 and elevation system RHB70.
+No corrections of data during the period has been made.
 The measured water levels can bee seen in Figure 5-7.

 At station PSM000359 water level is measured in the reservoir at Sörå.
-Measurements are in meter above sea level (m.a.s.l.), in elevation system RT90-RHB70.
+Measurements are in meter above sea level (m.a.s.l.), in plane system RT90 and elevation system RHB70.
 The measured water level can bee seen in Figure 5-8.
-Corrections of measurements has been made in April and May 2008 when the sensor was found pulled up about 15 cm.